mattiasflodin/reckless/doc/performance.md

 [benchmarks/write_files.cpp](../benchmarks/write_files.cpp)

-In this scenario the disk is put under load by interleaving the log calls with heavy disk I/O. 256 log entries are produced while writing 4 GiB of raw data to a, file.
+In this scenario the disk is put under load by interleaving the log calls with heavy disk I/O. 256 log entries are produced while writing 4 GiB of raw data to a set of files.
 Somewhere around iteration 75 (i.e. after writing about 1.2 GiB) the disk buffer appears to fill up, causing increased write latency in the kernel.
 Reckless can hide this by allowing logging to continue while the writes are in process, and then combining all outstanding writes into a single I/O operation.

 The average call latencies relative to reckless are: